Joey Merlino: Move to Florida

 The other 45 men charged in the broad indictment accepted favorable plea bargains and pleaded guilty to reduced charges.
 Merlino refused any plea offer and went to trial on January 30, 2018.
 The trial concluded after two weeks of testimony.
-On February 20, Judge Richard J. Sullivan declared a mistrial after the jury was unable to reach a unanimous verdict on any of the four counts against Merlino.
+On February 20, Judge Richard J. Sullivan declared a mistrial after the jury failed to reach a unanimous verdict.

 To avoid a retrial, Merlino entered into a plea deal with federal prosecutors on April 27.
-He agreed to plead guilty to one charge of facilitating illegal gambling transactions via an electronic device in exchange for the U.S. Attorney's Office dropping the remaining charges against him and recommending a prison sentence between 10–16 months.
+He agreed to plead guilty to one charge of facilitating illegal gambling transactions via an electronic device in exchange for the U.S. Attorney's Office dropping the remaining charges against him and recommending a prison sentence between 10 and 16 months.
 On October 17, Merlino was sentenced to the maximum of two years in prison.
 In October 2019, Merlino was granted an early release and moved to a halfway house to finish the rest of his sentence, later given supervised release in South Florida.

 In January 2023, Merlino reappeared in the news when he posed for a photograph with former U.S. president Donald Trump at a Trump-owned golf club, with both men making a "thumbs up" gesture.

+In September 2023, Merlino started the sports betting podcast "The Skinny with Joey Merlino".
+Merlino gives football picks weekly.

+As a result of his status as a social media personality, Merlino was reportedly demoted and excommunicated by the Philadelphia family in 2024, and replaced as boss by George Borgesi.
+Merlino's expulsion and designation as persona non grata among Cosa Nostra marked the first time a Mafia boss on the East Coast had been banished without breaking the oath of omertà.

+Merlino reportedly planned to open a cheesesteak business in late 2024 in South Philadelphia called Skinny Joey's Cheesesteaks.
+On May 23, 2024, the restaurant suffered minor damage from a firebombing where several Molotov cocktails were found at the scene.
+Skinny Joey's Cheesesteaks opened for business in March 2025.